giftnuss/foodsharing/docs/codebase.md

 A few current architecture goals would be:

 * only 1 php entrypoint (`index.php`), remove [xhr](requests.md#xhr)|xhrapp.php/etc
-* use symfony approach for handling all requests (some controllers do this already, others use the old way), in index.php the `$isUsingResponse` switches behaviour based on that
+* use symfony approach for handling all requests (some controllers do this already, others use the old way), in IndexController the `$isUsingResponse` switches behaviour based on that
 * create [REST](requests.md#rest-api) controllers for all API use, remove all other API stuff
 * use a symfony router or similar (might also involve changing page urls to nice paths instead of get parameters + adding redirects)
 * have simple/general/default kind of symfony `index.php` for templates/frontend stuff